MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 #### Sam <img src="/assets/img/touchaliensynth/sam.png" alt="" width="10%" />

 Sam took the role of expanding and improving the functionality of the audio code for the synth.
-This included utilising the Tuna.js library for new effect nodes, expanding the audio parameters from the original <a href="https://mct-master.github.io/audio-programming/2019/02/11/Alien-Reese.html" target="_blank">Sam's Reese the Alien synth</a> prototype made a week ago.
+This included utilising the <a href="https://github.com/Theodeus/tuna/wiki/Getting-started" target="_blank">Tuna.js</a>
+ library for new effect nodes, expanding the audio parameters from the original <a href="https://mct-master.github.io/audio-programming/2019/02/11/Alien-Reese.html" target="_blank">Sam's Reese the Alien synth</a> prototype made a week ago.

+<a href="https://github.com/Theodeus/tuna/wiki/Getting-started" target="_blank">Tuna.js</a>

 ## Timeline